antosg/esi/README.md

 #### Otra cabecera

-Substitute ios for android if not on a Mac.
+Substitute ios for android if not on a Mac. prueba

 ## Librería de traducciones
 Se añaden estos dos módulos: